venetiabird/term_deposit/README.md

 ### Things that are bugging me

-- ignored specs in calculator - the calculation is a bit off
+- ignored specs in calculator - the rounding is different
 - cli.rb is out in the root folder, preference would be to move into lib
 - does the projected savings method need to be implemented?